simonmichael/hledger/doc/REGRESSIONS.md

 For regression issues fixed, we currently offer a separate $50 bounty.
 If you find and fix the regression, you get both bounties.
-(If you caused the regression, we appreciate you fixing it but you don't get either bounty - sorry!)
+(If you caused the regression, we appreciate you fixing it but you don't get the bounties - sorry!)

 ## How to claim the bounty